Global Warming Has Accelerated - Hansen 0125.pdf

 Notice that more recent models, which handle clouds better, yields more heating per doubled CO2.
 Only 1 out of 28 shows a climate sensitivity below 2.5, while 15 of 28 show a climate sensitivity above 4°C for doubled CO2.
 3 of the 28 show a climate sensitivity of almost 6°C.

-(Research by Dr. Fry, this website's author, yielded a trend line (see Heat/Distant Past) for Vostok ice ice core over 440,000 years, leading to a climate sensitivity of 8.6°C for CO2 doubled from 280 to 560 ppm.
+(Research by Dr. Fry, this website's author, yielded a trend line (see Heat/Distant Past) for Vostok ice ice core over 440,000 years, leading to a long-run climate sensitivity of 8.6°C for CO2 doubled from 280 to 560 ppm.
 But it did not break out separate components for forcing from CO2 and other greenhouse gases, nor for albedo and clouds, nor for longwave radiation of relative humidity.)

 Why Low-End Climate Sensitivity Can Now Be Ruled Out 0820.rtf